uf2020/ccxt/Manual.md

 - `product['quote']`.
 An uppercase string code of quoted fiat or crypto currency.
 - `product['info']`.
 An associative array of non-common market properties, including fees, rates, limits and other general product information.
 The internal info array is different for each particular market product, its contents depend on the exchange market.

 In most cases you are required to load the list of products and trading symbols for a particular market prior to accessing other market API methods.
 In order to load products call the `loadProducts()` / `load_products()` method on a market instance.
+It returns an associative array of products indexed by trading symbol.

 ```JavaScript
 // JavaScript